 Nonetheless, 1236 Anthony has been a hard sell, with only one low-ball offer in five months on the market.
 Water views also come with liabilities, West acknowledges, and one of the biggest in recent years is the cost of flood insurance.
 Currently, about 5.5 million homes are covered by the National Flood Insurance Program, established in 1968 to give homeowners an opportunity to protect coastal properties, after the private market abandoned that segment of the business.
 The federal government has been heavily subsidizing flood insurance premiums for existing homes ever since, and flood insurance is a requirement for any mortgagee in a flood-prone area with a federally-backed mortgage.

 In 2012, after payouts from 2005 Hurricanes Katrina and Rita pushed the program $24 billion into the red, Congress passed the Biggert-Waters Flood Insurance Reform and Modernization Act, which increased insurance premiums 25 percent a year, until they reached full-risk rates for businesses, second homes, and properties with repetitive losses.
-The changes only affected about 20 percent of policy holders, but their rage was enough to force Congress to hastily pass a measure in 2014 to delay the premium increases.
+The changes only affected about 20 percent of

 The National Flood Insurance Program is due to be reauthorized in 2017, and the Federal Emergency Management Agency, which manages it, has been studying ways to balance its financial sustainability with affordability.
 Two reports recently issued by the National Academy of Sciences’ Committee on the Affordability of National Flood Insurance Program Premiums attest to how difficult that will be.
 To keep policies affordable, the program must increase the number of purchasers, which are currently concentrated in Special Flood Hazard Areas in Louisiana, Texas, and Florida.
 Any program reforms would have to define affordability and determine who is eligible for assistance, and in what form.